donia-lab/MetaBGC/README.md

 **MetaBGC-Build** - This module builds, evaluates, and selects high-performance segmented profile Hidden Markov Models (spHMMs) for a new protein family that is commonly found in the BGC of interest.
 If the BGC of interest commonly contains proteins of one of the pre-built high-performance spHMMs, this step can be skipped.

-**MetaBGC-Identify** - This modules includes running segmented profile Hidden Markov Models (spHMMs) on translated metagenomic reads and parsing the results to identify reads that are biosynthetic.
+**MetaBGC-Identify** - This module reformats HMMER results, filters the data using spHMMs cutoffs and parses out the read IDs for each sample that passes during the filtering stage.

-**MetaBGC-Quantify** - This module includes de-replicating the results from MetaBGC-Identify module and quantifying.
+**MetaBGC-Quantify** - This module takes reads identified and that scored above a defined cutoff by the MetaBGC-Identify module as "biosynthetic."
+A user must then combine these biosynthetic reads into a multi-FASTA file to run de-replication and BLAST which quantifies these de-replicated reads in all samples of the entire metagenomic dataset(s).
+An abundance matrix is generated for all unique reads against all samples.

-**MetaBGC-Cluster** - This module generates bins of reads from MetaBGC-Quantify module.
+**MetaBGC-Cluster** - In this module, the abundance matrix file produced from MetaBGC-Quantify is the input for MetaBGC-Cluster.
+This module uses Density-Based Spatial Clustering of Applications with Noise (DBSCAN) to cluster reads with similar coverage profiles across different metagenomic samples into distinct bins.

 ### Running MetaBGC-Build to build spHMMs

 1. Construct a YAML file with required input files, output files, and input parameters.
 Some YAML files are included for Lantibiotics, Siderophore and 4 cyclases that were used for benchmarking.
 These can be run with the data files in the [benchmark data folder](https://github.com/donia-lab/MetaBGC-TIIPKS/tree/master/benchmark_data).
 A sample template EmptyTemplate.yaml is provided in the MetaBGC-Build directory for adding new datasets.
 The config parameters are: